There are plenty of things to do in Puebla to keep you occupied for a long weekend. Most people tend to visit Puebla on a day trip from Mexico City.

 Many believe that it was here where the first actions that led to the start of the Revolution took place.
 The house was a gift from Manuel Sevilla to his wife Natalia Serdan Alatriste Aquiles and her siblings.

-The chief of the police was killed, and a gunfight broke out that lasted for more than 3 hours and killed more than 15 people that were involved with the anti-reelection movement.
+The chief of the police was killed, and a gunfight broke out that lasted for more than 3 hours and killed more than 15 people who were involved with the anti-reelection movement.

 Many people believe that the Mexican Revolution started with this event.
 The museum is essentially a living museum that depicts what the building would have looked like when the Serdan Brothers lived here.